Back To Animals

 Our Animal's Story

-Our two Florida gar arrived at ZooAmerica in January of 2019 at approximately 6 months of age.
+Our two Florida gar arrived at ZooAmerica in February 2020 and are approximately 4 years of age.